mrak/stubby4node/README.md

 node-stub-server
 ================

-A nodejs, redis-based, request-configurable server
+A nodejs, mongo-based, request-configurable server for stubbing RESTful endpoints